Selecting a Program

 - Security and Theft Prevention Services

 Pre-licensing courses for bail bondsmen and surety agents cover a wide array of topics, from the terminology used in the business to the role that the courts play in setting bonds.
 Bail bonding courses generally emphasize the skills and concepts covered in the state's written licensing examination.
-An in-depth review of the state's laws, regulations and rules governing bail are typically the main focus of these courses.
-They may also touch on laws regarding arrest warrants, courtroom demeanor and court organizational systems.
+An in-depth review of the state's laws, regulations, and rules governing bail are typically the main focus of these courses.
+They may also touch on laws regarding arrest warrants, courtroom demeanor, and court organizational systems.

-Schools with Online Bail Bonding Programs
+Online Bail Bonding Schools

 Some states do offer online pre-licensing courses that will prepare students to take the state-specific bail bonding exam.
 The University of Florida offers a bail bond agent pre-licensure course that fulfills one of the requirements set by the Florida Department of Financial Services for individuals who want to obtain their professional bail bondsman license.
 Once this online course is completed, students will then have to complete a 120-hour face-to-face course that is offered by a couple of other institutions in order to become licensed.
 This program can be completed in six months or less, and tuition is $375.

 The University of Alabama offers a similar course specific for that state, the Alabama Bail Bond Online Pre-Licensing Course.
 The online course is equivalent to 20 hours of classroom instruction.
 The course must be completed in 180 days and is split into nine different lessons.
 After completing this course, students can take the State of Alabama Bail Bond License examination to obtain their official bail bondsman license.